chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 ### Status
 - Unstable: some breaking changes are still in the work in the area of LINQ.
-  Tentative release date for a stable package: end of april 2017.
+  Tentative release date for a stable package: end of april 2017?
 - Support the .NET Standard v1.0 and the PCL profile Profile259.
 - Test coverage is starting to look good (75%).
 The number of functional tests is progressing too.
 - C# documentation is largely missing.
-- Provide localized messages in both French and English.
+- Localized messages available in both French and English.

 Our versioning scheme is explained [here](https://github.com/chtoucas/Narvalo.NET/blob/master/docs/index.md#versioning).